Look in the courses document for the details of the individual Masters Programs.

 Do not forget the Requirements for All Applicants.
-Here are additional requirements and an option for international student admission to a graduate degree program in the Department of Computer Science.
+Here are additional requirements and an option for international student admission to the graduate degree programs in the Department of Computer Science.

 Students with transcripts issued by International universities or colleges must be evaluated by an outside evaluator for GPA calculation and determining if the degree is equivalent to an American Bachelor’s degree: Applicants may send international transcripts for a general evaluation with Grade Average to ECE for international evaluation and allow 4-6 weeks for them to evaluate transcripts and get the results to Loyola.
 Educational-Perspectives can also be used as an alternative to ECE.
 No other transcript evaluation service is accepted by Loyola.
 If you are in a rush, you can pay extra for expedited service.
 If you do not yet have your undergraduate degree, it is important that you send transcripts to the evaluator when all your final courses are shown, though some without grades.
 This is usually in your final semester.
 The evaluators can only determine the equivalence to a US 4-year degree if they see all the relevant courses listed on the transcript (again, possibly some without grades yet).
 The conditional admission requires the university to receive another official transcript, showing degree completion, though this transcript can be sent to Loyola during your first semester here as a student.

 A suggested exception to getting the general transcript evaluation: If you have international graduate level coursework after 4 years of college level work, see Further International Transcript Credit Transfer Requirements.

 Those students living abroad and seriously considering Loyola can write to the Graduate Program Director at email@example.com about waiving the transcript evaluation fee.
 Be sure the rest of your application is submitted when making this request, so it can be properly considered.
 Official notification of a passing English test score must be included at that time.
 Requesting that Loyola handle the evaluation will require extra time, since the transcript forms must be received first by Loyola and sent off again to Educational Perspectives.